Youthful Yearnings for the Young at Heart

 Fitness is Fun

-Maintaining Mental And Physical Well-Being As You Age
+Maintaining Mental and Physical Well-Being As You Age

 Nowadays, well Into the twenty-first century, longevity is no longer unusual with vastly improved medicinal and nutritional knowledge.
 Many previously life-threatening diseases have now been eradicated or at least controlled.
-Men and women can realistically except to live into their late seventies and early eighties respectively in most of the world's more affluent countries.
+Men and women can realistically expect to live into their late seventies and early eighties respectively in most of the world's more affluent countries.

 Statistics aside, individuals still have to strive to look after themselves to maintain physical and emotional well-being as they grow older, if their lives are to be lived to the full and remain productive well beyond middle age.